 By spontaneously shifting between digital and physical forms of image production, my work absorbs the effects of an accelerating pace of image consumption in the current age."

 Alex Sutcliffe, BFA (2020), is an emerging visual artist based out of Halifax, Nova Scotia.
 Alex was born and raised in Chicago before moving to Ottawa at eleven years old.
-He has exhibited work throughout Halifax, Ottawa, and Toronto including the Art Museum at the University of Toronto, Studio Sixty Six, and the Anna Leonowens Gallery.
-Alex’s work has been acknowledged by awards such as the Bank of Montréal’s 2020 1st Art!
+He has exhibited work throughout Halifax, Ottawa, and Toronto including the Art Museum at the University of Toronto, Art/Toronto, and the Anna Leonowens Gallery.
+Alex’s work has been acknowledged by awards such as a 2022 Canada Council for the Arts Concept to Realization Grant, 2021 Canada Council for the Arts Research and Creation Grant, the Bank of Montréal’s 2020 1st Art!
 Competition, the 2019 Margo and Rowland Marshall Award for Painting as well as a two-time recipient of the Robert Pope Foundation Painting Scholarship.

 Check out more of Alex Sutcliffe's work on his website.